 Alternatively, go for the XL size, which at 112x86x25cm would suit a smaller Great Dane, or a Dane cross.

-Cons: – it is huge, if space is an issue, this might not be the bed for you
+Cons: – it is huge, a very large sleeping surface – if space is an issue, this might not be the bed for you.

 2. Big Barker 7″ Pillow Top Orthopedic Dog Bed – Giant Size [USA]

 |Big Barker 7" Pillow Top Orthopedic Dog Bed - Giant Size - 60 X 48 X 7 Inches - Khaki - For Large...||4 Reviews||Buy on Amazon|

 - The foam will retain 90% of the original shape and lift for 10 years.